-Java has become, according to many sources, the world's foremost programming language.
+Java has become, according to many sources, the world's foremost full-featured programming language.

 Oracle, the owner of Java, notes that several billion devices of all kinds, sizes, and degrees of complexity run Java.
 While software developers bicker endlessly about which language best suits one task or another, Java clearly does qualify as both a highly useful general-purpose programming tool readily applicable to a broad range of real-world tasks and one that can be learned with reasonable effort.

 Mastering Java to the extent of correctly and appropriately utilizing all of its features requires a long-term commitment and a huge amount of hands-on experience over many years.
 Our objective is to enable the beginner with interest but no experience to write fairly simple Java applications that actually accomplish useful work.
 These programs will be written in genuine Java code, not put together graphically in pre-written symbolic form.
 That is, it will be real source code, compiled into real applications.